NimbleEdge/.github/.github/pull_request_template.md

 Design Doc Link -

 ## Tests
+- [ ] Existing tests cover this scenario too

+- [ ] New tests added for this change
   Mention steps to reproduce the fix or run tests for the changes.